 We are currently focusing on publishing original research works, articles, and review papers.
-Please, read CFP section for the research properties that we consider to evaluate.
-Author(s) can submit their research sending it to email@example.com
+Author(s) can submit their research sending it to firstname.lastname@example.org

 All articles will go through the double blind peer review process for ensuring the quality of the article.

-- Number of Pages: a) Working Papers 31 pages or less; b) Articles 10 – 12 pages maximum; c) Working Papers Reviewed into the Business Cycles field, 8 pages or less.
+b.
+Number of Pages: Is sufiicce with no longer than 31 pages for articles and up to 8 pages for the Working Papers Reviewed into the Business Cycles field, 8 pages or less.
 Authors are informed that lengthening the paper will not only make the readers skip the content and hence authors are advised to write their full work within this page limit.
 This page limit includes all parts of the paper: title, abstract, body, bibliography, appendices, and tables.

 Title: Size 16.
 Centered.
 Upper & Lower